LibreCAD/docs/getstart/install.rst

 Windows
 -------

-Links to the MS Windows installers can be found in the :ref:`Resources <downloads>` section.
+Links to the MS Windows installers can be found in the :ref:`Resources <downloads>` section of the appendix.
 Download the desired version, stable or a "NightlyBuild" of the installer from the build directory and run the installer (*exe* file).

 Mac OS/X